juergenmeinecke/EMET2008/exercises.rst

 We will use this first practice session to become familiar with Stata.

+#)  Work through the "Stata for Researchers" website, you can find the link below.

 #)  Empirical Exercise E4.2 from the Stock and Watson book will make for a good warm-up session.
 Try to
     answer parts a, b, and c.